 Why your employees' auto policy declarations pages matter

-The extra step of obtaining the dec pages for each employee will go a long way to protecting the company from general liability in the event of an at-fault accident.
+The extra step of obtaining the dec pages for each employee will go a long way to protect the company from general liability in the event of an at-fault accident.
 The company may still face liability if negligent entrustment has occurred, but that's a separate issue for a separate blog post.

 Insurance renewals typically occur every six months.
 It is recommended that your company establish a written policy requiring employees to submit their insurance declaration pages twice a year.